-\paragraph{Formal help from trusted organizations} Public recognition of \spasadj threats facing \users---particularly with respect to the \cf{legal or political}, \cf{oppression or stigmatization}, \cf{relationship with the attacker}, or \cf{resource or time constrained} risk factors---has prompted trusted organizations to offer support.
+\paragraph{Formal help from trusted organizations} Public recognition of \spasadj threats facing \users---particularly with respect to the \cf{\political}, \cf{\marginalization}, \cf{relationship with the attacker}, or \cf{resource or time constrained} risk factors---has prompted trusted organizations to offer support.
 For example, organizations that assist survivors of trafficking and intimate partner abuse, including NGOs~\cite{chen2019computer} and government agencies~\cite{freed2018stalker,freed2019my,havron2019clinical}, have provided assistance setting up \spasadj protections that are interwoven with continuous care~\cite{havron2019clinical}.
-Similarly, NGOs have assisted refugees with technology-required tasks including applying for work or submitting legal documents~\cite{simko2018computer}.
+Similarly, NGOs have assisted refugees with technology-required tasks, such as applying for work or submitting legal documents~\cite{simko2018computer}.
 Public institutions, like libraries, have provided assistance and access to computers and connectivity to people with low SES~\cite{vitak2018knew}.
-While \users may rely on these institutions for a broad variety of technical assistance~\cite{simko2018computer,vitak2018knew}, \spasadj concerns are often explicitly included as a key benefit.
-This assistance can also incur additional \spasadj threats due to \cf{reliance on a third party}, but the information and aid provided is often critical, both for \spas and other basic needs.
+While \users may rely on these institutions for a broad variety of technical assistance~\cite{simko2018computer,vitak2018knew}, \spasadj support was often explicitly reported as a key benefit.
+This assistance could incur additional \spasadj risks due to \cf{reliance on a third party}, but the information and aid provided was often critical, both for \spas and other basic needs.

 Formal support may also stem from dedicated professional resources, particularly for those who have \cf{access to a sensitive resource} or \cf{\accessperson}.
-For example, journalists may benefit from institutional support and accumulated best practices, as exemplified by the International Consortium of Investigative Journalists' (ICIJ) tools for \spas in the Panama Papers investigation~\cite{mcgregor2017weakest}.
-Elementary school teachers using technology in classrooms---who have a responsibility for ensuring the \spas of their students---may seek assistance from school media specialists or librarians~\cite{kumar2019privacy}.
+For example, journalists have benefited from institutional support and accumulated best practices, as exemplified by the International Consortium of Investigative Journalists' (ICIJ) tools for \spas in the Panama Papers investigation~\cite{mcgregor2017weakest}.
+Elementary school teachers using technology in classrooms---who have a responsibility for ensuring the \spas of their students---have sought assistance from school media specialists or librarians~\cite{kumar2019privacy}.
 Political campaign workers in the U.S. have received training from organizations such as Defending Digital Campaigns and the Center for Democracy \& Technology~\cite{consolvo2021why}.